-- Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)

-Per the CEO/Designee, Fahrman has no authority to sanction residents who engage in sexual abuse or harassment.
-All agency policies state the residents would be immediately removed from the program if they engage in sexual abuse or harassment.
-DOC and FBOP would detain the resident pending their investigation and disposition.
-DOC or FBOP would determine the actual sanction following due process.
+Per the CEO/Designee, BART has no authority to sanction residents who engage in sexual abuse or harassment.
+All agency policies state the residents who engage in sexual abuse or harassment would be removed from the program.
+DOC would detain the resident pending their investigation and final disposition.
+If DOC revokes the supervision of the resident, they would be entitled to due process.

 Regarding 115.278 (f), the LSS PREA Investigations policy states that LLS programs "have no ability to discipline a correctional client for making a false report.
-The relevant correctional entity would be contacted if the report is found to be false and although a recommendation would be made by LSS, any discipline would be up to the correctional entity."
+The relevant correctional entity (DOC) would be contacted if the report is found to be false and although a recommendation would be made by LSS, any discipline would be up to the correctional entity."